Kaasfabriek/Junior_Door_Alarm/README.md

 - 1 Pushbutton (NO)
 - 1 Piezo.
 - Some kind of read switch (we used an end stop switch but an magnet read switch would work way better.)

+You can find the pinout in the arduino code.